This post was last updated on March 21st, 2018 at 03:10 pm

 Continue reading “Lactic acid bacteria.
 Why you want them when you’re making kombucha.”

-Research into Chinese herbal kombucha tea.
-Does it help protect against foot-and-mouth-disease?
+Chinese herbal kombucha tea.
+Natural veterinary treatment.
+Helped protect herds against foot-and-mouth-disease.

 Today’s research paper is Anti-foot-and-mouth disease virus effects of Chinese herbal kombucha in vivo by Naifang Fu and colleagues, and was published in 2015 in the Brazilian Journal of Microbiology.